2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 :::video id=3d4792a7-1345-475b-93b1-b3a3945fb567:::

-A note: as mentioned before, the above tutorial was made on a computer with the "Telegram+" APK.
+Note: As mentioned earlier, the above tutorial was created using a computer with the "Telegram+" APK.
 However, it is now very easy to create a Telegram group on a phone.

-Therefore, you no longer need to download "Telegram+" to perform this task; unless you want to delve into the privacy settings of your group.
+Therefore, you no longer need to download "Telegram+" to perform this task, unless you want to delve into the privacy settings of your group.

 ### Create a Telegram supergroup

-The disadvantage of a Telegram group is that when it starts to have several hundred members, parallel discussions in the same communication channel start to become cumbersome.
-This then leads to an unintended effect: some members no longer follow the Telegram group on a daily basis, sometimes causing them to miss important information; such as the date of the next meeting.
+The disadvantage of a Telegram group is that when it reaches several hundred members, parallel discussions within the same communication channel become cumbersome.
+This, in turn, leads to an unintended consequence: some members no longer follow the Telegram group daily, which can result in them missing important information, such as the date of the next meeting.

 Several solutions can be applied to remedy this:

-1. **Fix important messages as administrator** so that everyone is notified of them (press once on the message in question with your finger, then select "Fix");
+1. **Fix important messages as administrator** so that everyone is notified of them (press once on the message in question with your finger, then select "Fix").

-2. suggest that your community **use a Discord server** with various and different communication channels, which everyone can mute if they wish;
+2. Suggest that your community **use a Discord server** with various and different communication channels, which everyone can mute if they wish.

-3. **creating a "supergroup" on Telegram**.
+3. **Creating a "supergroup" on Telegram**.

 ####

 But what is a Telegram supergroup?

 It is simply **a Telegram group in which different "topics "** are integrated.
-Thus, a **"Important Information "** topic can be created, in which only important information and information associated with upcoming events/meetings will be posted.
+Thus, an **"Important Information "** topic can be created, in which only important information and information associated with upcoming events/meetings will be posted.

 A **"General "** topic can also be set, where all members could discuss.

-Finally, **specific topics** (mining, project development, upcoming conference, etc.) can be added.
+Finally, **specific topics** (such as mining, project development, and upcoming conferences) can be added.

 It is up to you to modify it according to your wishes; similar, for example, to the Bitcoin Meet-up supergroup in Abidjan.